-Module 1 is a two-week course designed for the beginner or inexperienced diver.
-It starts with diving basics and works through underwater tasks, rescue techniques, and NOAA policies and procedures.
-The intent is for the diver to finish Module 1 with the diving experience and knowledge needed to conduct underwater tasks as a dive buddy or standby diver and authorized to conduct workup and proficiency dives with their unit.
-Successful completion of this module certifies the candidate as a NOAA Diver.
+The intensive and physically demanding three week NOAA Diver course is designed for the beginner or inexperienced diver.
+It starts with diving basics and works through underwater tasks, diving safety, rescue techniques, and NOAA policies and procedures.
+The intent is for the diver to finish the training with the diving experience and knowledge needed to conduct underwater tasks as a dive buddy or standby diver at their unit.
+Successful completion of this course certifies the candidate as a NOAA Diver.

-The prerequisite for this course is the completion of a NOAA Diver course, taught either by a Diving Center Instructor or by a NOAA Diving Trainer in the field.
-Module 3 is a one week course designed to train individuals in the various facets of diving and underwater work techniques resulting in Special Task Endorsements (STE).
-The STEs that are taught are selected by the instructors from the responses that students mark in the Training Request and Authorization form they complete.
-Core STEs include: Lift Bags & Rigging, Reels & Surface Marker Buoys, Reduced Visibility, and Search & Recovery Techniques.
-Optional STEs include: Dry suit, Scientific Survey, Long Distance Navigation, Ship Husbandry, Anchoring Devices, Pneumatic Tools, Disentanglement, and Full Face Mask.
+By the end of week three individuals have gained experience in various facets of diving and underwater work techniques resulting in Special Task Endorsements (STE).
+Core STEs include: Lift Bags & Rigging, Reels & Surface Marker Buoys, Reduced Visibility, Ship Husbandry, and Search & Recovery Techniques.
+Optional STEs include: Drysuit, Scientific Survey, Anchoring Devices, Pneumatic Tools, Disentanglement, and Full Face Mask.

-Students must successfully complete all water work and pass written examinations in order to receive certification.
+Students must complete all water work, written homework, and pass written examinations to receive these certifications.

 - NOAA Diver

 - TDI Nitrox Diver (optional)

 Course Dates and Locations